Not So Frabjous

 Little did I know at the time how closely that expression would reflect the way I felt as the movie unfolded.

-Burton's Alice in Wonderland is, plainly put, terrible.
-It's a generic, dark action
+Burton’s Alice in Wonderland is, plainly put, terrible.
+It’s a fairly generic, dark action

-fantasy that, at least based on their trailers, could just as easily be one of the big-screen adaptations I've never seen of videogames I've never played.
-And, oh yeah, it's not actually what you think of as Alice in Wonderland but, potential yet worthwhile spoiler alert, a sequel.
+fantasy that, based on their trailers at least, could easily be one of the movie adaptations I’ve never seen of videogames I’ve never played.
+And, oh yeah, it’s not actually what you think of when you think of Alice in Wonderland but, potential yet worthwhile spoiler alert, a sequel.

-The other day I expressed my great love of the Alice books, so you might question whether I'm simply dismissing out of hand liberties taken with the source material.
-Except that in that same post I praised the books' adaptability to other media in forms both faithful and merely figurative.
-True, I was quite confused by the movie's opening scenes; surely Burton and screenwriter Linda Woolverton didn't mean for that Charles to be Charles Lutwidge Dodgson, a.k.a.
-Lewis Carroll – no, indeed, he's Charles Kingsley, and his daughter is Alice Kingsley, but surely the filmmakers knew that young Alice dreamt of Wonderland (if after all it was a dream) by the banks of a river at her sister's side, not in bed attended by her father.
-When the backstory further unfolded, I accepted it, plodding as it was, in the name of setting up why Alice was 19 years old in the film's present day rather than a decade younger, although really if you're cutting the original's opening you probably want to do so in the name of getting to Wonderland as quickly as possible rather than making viewers sit through a boring, predictable, uncomfortable sequence showing at unnecessary length Alice's unsuitability to the boring, predictable, uncomfortable life planned for her.
+The other day I expressed my great love of the Alice books, so you might question whether I’m simply dismissing out of hand liberties taken with the source material.
+Except that in the same post I praised the novels’ adaptability to other media in forms both faithful and merely figurative.
+True, I was confused by how the film opens; surely Burton and screenwriter Linda Woolverton didn’t mean for that Charles to be Charles Lutwidge Dodgson, a.k.a.
+Lewis Carroll — no, indeed, he’s Charles Kingsleigh, and his daughter is Alice Kingsleigh... but surely they knew that Alice dreamt of Wonderland (if after all it was a dream) by the banks of a river at her sister’s side, not in bed attended by her father.
+When the backstory further unfolded, I accepted it, plodding as it was, in the name of setting up why Alice is 19 years old in the film’s present of 1871 instead of a decade younger, although really if you’re changing the opening your intention is probably to get to Wonderland as quickly as possible rather than make viewers sit through a boring, predictable, uncomfortable sequence showing at length Alice’s unsuitability to the boring, predictable, uncomfortable life planned for her.

 I felt a thrill when voices offscreen, spying upon Alice’s misfortunes at the bottom of

-the rabbit-hole, suggested that Ms. Kingsley had been here before, but nothing good came from this twist.
-While only weakly echoing the original narrative, Burton tried to weave new mythology not even suggested in the books, as with the shoehorning of Alice into the poem "Jabberwocky" — on the coming Frabjous Day, we are told, Alice is destined to confront the titular creature with the fate of the realm hanging in the balance.
-Carroll imposed certain logical structures upon the Alice books — Through the Looking-Glass is, for instance, broadly patterned after a chess game — but Burton and Woolverton turned the delicious nonsense of the stories into a mundane hero's journey.
-They gave the Hatter, the March Hare, the Dormouse, the Red and White Queens, the Caterpillar, the Cheshire Cat, and the White Rabbit names.
-All this and another arguably big reveal smacked of dismissing the original story as a little girl's childish fantasy, and while even the brightest entries in Burton's oeuvre have forbidding undercurrents I'd never have suspected him as being anti-imagination.
+the rabbit hole, suggested that our Ms. Kingsley had been here before, but nothing good came from this wrinkle.
+Only weakly echoing the original narrative, Burton and Woolverton tried to weave new mythology not even suggested in the books, as with the shoehorning of Alice into the poem “Jabberwocky” — we’re told that on the coming Frabjous Day she is destined to confront the titular creature with the fate of the realm hanging in the balance.
+And whereas Carroll imposed certain structures on the Alice books — for instance, Through the Looking-Glass is broadly patterned after a chess game — they diluted the delicious whimsy of the stories into a mundane hero’s journey.
+Hatter, the March Hare, the Dormouse, the Red and White Queens, the Caterpillar, the Cheshire Cat, and the White Rabbit are given names.
+All this and another distasteful reveal smack of dismissing the original story as a little girl’s childish fantasy, and while even the brightest entries in Burton’s oeuvre have forbidding undercurrents I’d never have suspected him of being anti-imagination.

-My viewing companions were similarly unimpressed, although most weren't as taken aback as I was at the sheer ordinariness of it all.
-The movie has a 53% rating at Rotten Tomatoes (among "top critics" it's 61%, edging into "fresh" territory) and a coincidental score of 53 at Metacritic.
-We saw the 2D version, by the way, since I was expecting a bright, colorful Wonderland and didn't want the expected visual treats compromised by cumbersome extra glasses in service of a gimmick that generally impedes my enjoyment of what's onscreen.
+My viewing companions were similarly unimpressed, although most weren’t as taken aback as I was at the sheer ordinariness of it all.
+The move has a 53% rating at Rotten Tomatoes (among “top critics” it’s 61%, edging into “fresh” territory) and a coincidental score of 53 at Metacritic.
+We saw the 2D version, by the way, since I was anticipating a bright, colorful Wonderland and didn’t want the effect compromised by cumbersome extra glasses in service of a gimmick that generally impedes my enjoyment of what’s onscreen.

 It’s a shame that, for me, a new Tim Burton film has ceased to be a must-see event.

-Kindred Posts: A, Plus • The Vampire Slayer Diaries • House of the Rising Moon • Curls on Film
+• The Vampire Slayer Diaries • House of the Rising Moon